 Hurricane Preparedness and Response

 Hurricanes are a form of tropical cyclones that are capable of causing devastating damage to communities.
 Hurricanes are storm systems with circulating air and sustained wind speeds of 74 miles per hour or higher.
 The strongest hurricanes can have wind speeds exceeding 155 miles per hour.
 Areas on the Atlantic Coast, near the Gulf of Mexico, as well as parts of the Southwestern United States are vulnerable to hurricanes.
 The Atlantic hurricane season lasts from June to November and peaks between August and October.
+The Eastern Pacific hurricane season begins mid May and also ends in November.
 This page provides information on hurricane warnings, hazards that hurricanes cause, and precautions that workers and employers should take after a hurricane has occurred.

 The Preparedness page outlines the warnings and watches used for hurricanes, including the five categories used to rate the strength of a hurricane.
 The page also contains information on creating evacuation plans and supply kits.